 The learning process for our Second Lieutenants does not stop after graduation and commissioning.
-Once candidates pass their NCLEX-RN exam, they are accessed into the Army Nurse Corps and eligible to attend the Officer Basic Course.
+Once candidates pass their NCLEX-RN exam, they are accessed into the Army Nurse Corps and eligible to attend the Basic Officer Leaders Course (BOLC) for 2.5 months in Fort Sam Houston, TX.
 Nurse officers begin their career development through different stages of clinical and administrative assignments.
 These stages allow them to gain experience and become proficient in both patient care and personnel management.

 Upon arriving at their first duty station, the officer will be paired up with a preceptor to facilitate the transition of new graduates (with less than six months experience) into practicing nursing in a military environment.
-In this program, the new health care provider is partnered with another, more experienced health care provider (preceptor), who is responsible for orienting the new graduate to the clinical area as well as assisting with the transition into the military environment.
+In this program (known as the Clinical Nurse Transition Program), the new health care provider is partnered with another, more experienced health care provider (preceptor), who is responsible for orienting the new graduate to the clinical area as well as assisting with the transition into the military environment.

-When new graduates arrive at a facility, they are briefed on the Preceptorship Program either by the Education Chief or a senior instructor.
+When new graduates arrive to their first assignments, they are briefed on the preceptorship program either by the Education Chief or a senior instructor.
 The program is based on the Army mission, values, and goals and includes program objectives and performance standards that apply across the AMEDD.
-The length of the Preceptorship Program is a minimum of 6 weeks and can be expanded if an individual requires additional training time.
+CNTP lasts for six months and must take place in one of the eight major Army Medical Facilities.
 The new health care provider and the assigned preceptor work the exact same schedule for the entire length of the preceptorship.
 The preceptor is responsible for providing the initial unit orientation, assessing the individual learning needs of the new graduate, coaching and constructive feedback, and providing appropriate learning experiences.

 After completing the preceptorship, a Clinical Staff Nurse will usually spend one year on a general medical--surgical ward to hone their clinical and time management skills, gain a greater understanding of the military healthcare system and develop their interests in specialty areas of the nursing profession.
 They will be members of treatment teams and primarily be responsible for direct hands-on patient care.
 During the first year, the nurse develops the required foundation of techniques and knowledge that will guide them and be developed upon throughout their career.